 4. Emotional AI in Healthcare

 Healthcare is a prime field for emotional AI.
 Imagine AI nurses recognizing patient anxiety through facial cues.
 Already, companies like Affectiva are testing AI to improve patient communication.
 In 2023, AI-assisted mental health apps reduced anxiety symptoms in 32% of users.
 But should we rely on machines for emotional care?
 Insert a patient-AI interaction photo here.
+The potential to revolutionize technology in healthcare is immense with AI’s integration into patient support systems.
 Source: HealthIT.gov

 5. Emotional AI in Customer Service